jake-lasslett/A3_NLPSentimentAnalysis_JakeLasslett/README.md

 This project conducts a detailed sentiment analysis of media portrayals regarding the Israel-Palestine conflict.
 It utilizes advanced Natural Language Processing (NLP) techniques to analyze data from various media sources, including News.com.au, Al Jazeera, and Reddit.
 The core objective is to uncover the underlying sentiments in the media narratives and public discussions surrounding this complex geopolitical issue.

+Note: I have not added the model/result tensorflow/pt files as they are too large (+6GB)

 ## Key Features

 - **Data Wrangling**: The project involves extensive data wrangling to standardize, clean, and preprocess the text data for analysis.